KrishVerma7/QuizMaster/README.md

 - Interactive and responsive design.
 - Login/SignUp Authentication by Firebase.
-- Database is store in Firestore.
+- Database stored in Firestore.
 - Fully responsive.
 - Modern and attractive UI
 - Quiz search and discovery.
-- Quiz participation and scoring.

 ## Demo